 2. Use your summary to connect the dots

-Keep it natural, write it the way you would introduce yourself in a conversation.
-A few short paragraphs work better than one long block of text.
+Keep it natural – write it the way you’d introduce yourself in a conversation.
+A few short paragraphs work much better than one long block of text.
+And avoid starting with “I am a passionate professional who…” – it’s one of the most overused openings on LinkedIn and adds nothing.

 3. Show what you’ve actually achieved

 A common mistake is turning the experience section into a list of responsibilities.
 Instead, focus on results.
-What did you improve, build, or contribute to?
+What did you improve, build, or contribute to in each role?

 4. Align your skills with the jobs you want